edserranoc/LeetCode_Course/README.md

 # LeetCode Course
-This repository contains the solutions to the Top Interview 150 problems from the LeetCode course.
+This repository contains the solutions to the Top Interview 150 problems from the LeetCode course, developed in Python and C++ programming languages.

 ## License